-BSAP segment and objectives MSFD Descriptor and criteria Primary link Biodiversity Thriving and balanced communities of plants and animals D4 Food-web D4C3 The size distribution of individuals across the trophic guiled is not adversely affected due to anthropogenic pressures Secondary link Natural distribution and occurrence of plants and animals D1 Biodiversity D1C6 The condition of the habitat type, including its biotic and abiotic structure and its functions(e.g. its typical species composition and their relative abundance, absence of particularly sensitive or fragile species or species providing a key function, size structure of species), is not adversely affected due to anthropogenic pressures.
+BSAP segment and objectives MSFD Descriptor and criteria Primary link Biodiversity D4 Food-web • Thriving and balanced D4C3 The size distribution of individuals across the communities of plants and trophic guiled is not adversely affected due to animals anthropogenic pressures Secondary link Eutrophication D1 Biodiversity Natural distribution and occurrence of plants and animals D1C6 The condition of the habitat type, including its biotic and abiotic structure and its functions (e.g. its typical species composition and their relative abundance, absence of particularly sensitive or fragile species or species providing a key function, size structure of species), is not adversely affected due to anthropogenic pressures.